 The saying still rings true – every little helps and small changes you make for the earth will make the biggest differences.
-From fashion to hygiene, here are 11 simple ways you can curb your carbon footprint and have more sustainable festival fun!
+From choosing sustainable and ethical fashion to hygiene, here are 11 simple ways you can curb your carbon footprint and have more sustainable festival fun!

 1 – Car share